 Billed as the beating Latin heart of Hong Kong, Picada regularly pulsates every week with live music, partying and dancing throughout.
 But, does the food match the festivities?

-Why we’re mildly obsessed with Picada
+Why we’re mildly obsessed with Picada (NOW CLOSED)

 The menu at Picada lends itself well to enjoying the experience with friends.
 You’ll find a bar and DJ on the terrace, live music in the main area and well proportioned colourful dishes.